 Your installer can give you an estimate of what your energy bills will look like after you install solar panels.
 Generally, your energy bills will decrease significantly because you'll be using energy from the sun for free, instead of buying energy from the utility company.
 The average annual savings in Columbia amount to $893.

-The specific types of maintenance you need will depend on the type of panels you're using.
-Regardless of type, you should inspect your panels for damage and clean them regularly.
-Full-service solar contractors in the Columbia area offer low-cost maintenance plans to help you make the most of your panels and keep them healthy for as long as possible.
+The type of solar panels you have will have specific maintenance steps to follow.
+Regardless of type, you should clean your panels regularly and inspect them for damage.
+Full-service solar contractors in the Columbia area offer low-cost maintenance plans to help you keep your panels healthy and make the most of your system.